 Rakeedhoo – there are nice places for snorkeling.

 Addu City and Fuvahmulah – far from Male, but I want to visit them.

 Hanimadhoo – too far from Male, not so interested to go there.

-It is difficult to choose an island for any one criteria, so you should not focus on the distance from the island to Male and the cost.
+It is difficult to choose an island for only one criterion, so you should not focus on the distance from the island to Male and the cost.
 Each island is beautiful in its own way.

 Try as many excursions as possible, if, of course, the budget allows.

-The lowest prices are from May to September, the highest are from November to April.
+The lowest prices are from May to September, the highest is from November to April.

-If you have the opportunity to visit several islands – use it, you will not regret.
+If you have the opportunity to visit several islands – use it, you will not regret it.

 Before you start the trip to the Maldives, decide for yourself what you want to get from this vacation, so that it will be remembered for a lifetime!